 Using yard signs, alarm stickers, and security systems to deter potential criminals from breaking in to your home or business.

 What security measures should one take to protect their property?

 A recent study surveyed 422 incarcerated burglars.
-They found that security signs were the 9th most considered security measure when evaluating a property.
+They found that security signs were among the most considered security measures when evaluating a property for a potential burglary.